 June Activities – What’s on Your Needles?

 People are keeping busy!
 Check back periodically to see what Guild members are up to this month.
-Items can be in progress, as long as you have worked on it in June.
+Items may be in progress, as long as you have worked on it in June.
 Projects will be added as they are received.
 Anything received after July 1st will be posted in July’s Virtual Show and Share.

 Show and Share is currently a virtual activity.
 To participate, send your photos and descriptions to Kerry Nare – either via email or text message (Kerry’s direct email address and phone number can be found in the Guild Directory.)
 Images files should be as large as possible for clarity (ideally greater than 500 kb please.)
 Include a description of your project, pattern and designer name, yarn used, how you came to knit your project, and any other information you wish viewers to know.